joed7/Creational-design-patterns/builder.md

 Pizza(int size, boolean cheese, boolean pepperoni, boolean bacon) { ... }
 ```

 This kind of design is referred to as Telescoping constructor pattern.
-Managing and using this kind of code is difficult and is not preferrable.
+Managing and using this kind of code is difficult and is not preferable.
 Alternative to this kind of code is Builder pattern like the code below

 ```
 public class Pizza {